mintlu8/bevy-rectray-ui/book/src/chapter_0.md

     However this will incur a performance cost and might not be the ideal solution for every use case.

+    A bounds editing implementation could be made in the future, but that is difficult to maintain,
+    widget specific, and may require unstable features from bevy.

 * No support for drastically different aspect ratios

     `bevy_aoui` is not a html engine, and our Layout systems is